 But when is a breast reduction medically necessary?
 In short, a breast reduction may be medically necessary if you feel that your quality of life is being negatively impacted by your breasts.
 This can include physical discomfort and pain, psychological implications like low self esteem, and limiting your lifestyle choices.

 Women develop breasts during puberty due to the rising level of the female sex hormone oestrogen.
 Some women are naturally predisposed to growing large breasts because of genes inherited from their mother and/or from their father’s side of the family.
-If a close female relative has disproportionately large breasts, this may mean you’re more likely to develop them too.
+If a close female relative has large breasts, this may mean you’re more likely to develop them too.

 Breasts may change size numerous times during the course of a woman’s life, which is completely natural.
 This is often due to hormonal changes during pregnancy and breastfeeding, which can lead to breasts becoming bigger.